During the course, you will learn more about how - Behavioural Characteristics Evolve through Life

 Most learning, including modelling, would not have far reaching effects unless it was influenced and encouraged by the environment and the people who surround us.
 Parents reward their children for behaviour of which they approve, and the child learns to associate a particular behaviour with positive stimuli.
 The learning that results is called conditioning.

-Growing Your Understanding of Human Behaviour
+Develop Your Understanding of Human Behaviour

-As you progress through this course, your insight into human behaviour will continue to develop, and with an increased knowledge you should also develop an ever increasing awareness and empathy in your dealings with other people in all areas of your life: personal and public; at work, home and play.
+As you progress through this course, your insight into human behaviour will continue to develop, and with an increased knowledge you should also develop an ever-increasing awareness and empathy in your dealings with other people in all areas of your life: personal and public; at work, home and play.

 For some students, this course may lead on to a professional career or further study in the area of psychology, while for others, it may lead to working with people in any number of other situations.